The internet has created a whole new universe for us to live in. Sadly, the great new possibilities that it offers come with equally great risks.

 o Be mindful of the information you share online.
 This, of course, starts with being very critical about emails or messages that ask you sensitive information like your bank accounts or social security number.
 No serious company, bank, or government agency will ever ask you to share sensitive information through an unsafe channel.
 It is also advisable to turn-off any geolocalisation features, especially when it comes to tagging places like your home or your workplace.
 Unknown people should not be able to find out where you live from what you are posting online.

 o Promote cybersecurity education for the children around you.
 Start, of course, with your children and any kids in your family, but you can also approach neighbors or other parents to make them aware of the importance of starting early.
 Children and teenagers are one of the most vulnerable groups to scamming, cyberbullying, and other types of risks, so it is important to make them aware of those risks.
+Moreover, let us not forget that our elders need online protection too as they are now more active in the digital world.

 o Be political.
 Push your local and federal governments to set up legislation that protects citizens.
 Write letters to congresspeople or sign online petitions.
 Topics like net neutrality or the right to data legislation that protects the private sphere might sound so far away that you might think it has nothing to do with you.
 Every day, normal people are affected by decisions taken by non-transparent algorithms, and our government is not doing enough to stop them.